-The April 25, 2019 study session provides the opportunity for the City Council to discuss and for the public to provide input on the Fiscal Year 2019-20 Narrative Budget and 5-Year Financial Forecast.
+The June 11, 2019 public hearing provides the opportunity for the City Council to discuss and for the public to provide input on the Fiscal Year 2019-20 Proposed Budget and 5-Year Financial Forecast.
 The City continues to benefit from a strong local economy that is stimulating development and significant property tax growth.
 Most economists currently believe the State and regional fundamentals of employment and job growth are strong and that the chance of a recession over the next 24 months is possible but low.
-Although it is uncertain when the next economic slowdown will occur, based on history, it is certain there will be another one in the future.
+Although it is uncertain when the next economic slowdown will occur, based on history, it is highly likely there will be another one in the not-too-distant future.
 Consequently, the forecast assumes there will be an economic downturn beginning the Fiscal Year 2020-21 and continuing into Fiscal Year 2021-22.
-The Narrative Budget Report details the City Manager's recommendations for Fiscal Year 2019-20, supplements to reserves, and continuing contributions to the California Public Employees' Retirement System (CalPERS).
+The Proposed Budget document details the City Manager's recommendations for Fiscal Year 2019-20, supplements to reserves, and continuing contributions to the California Public Employees' Retirement System (CalPERS).

 Fiscal Year 2019-20 Budget Schedule: